Graylog2/graylog-schema/source/schema/entities/alert.rst

 Alert Fields
 ============

- - For messages that are an alert, such as an IDS alert
+ - For messages that are an alert, such as an IDS alert.
  - For Vendor alert severity levels the vendor_event_severity* fields will be used